tylerqi/gateway-wifi-setup/README.md

 this step is not necessary on Edison.

 - Copy `config/hostapd.conf` to `/etc/hostapd/hostapd.conf`.
 This
-  config file defines the access point name "Mozilla IoT Gateway".
+  config file defines the access point name "WebThings Gateway".
 Edit it if you want to use a different name.
 On Edison `/etc/hostapd/hostapd.conf` alread exists.
 You may want to rename